-Species supported by veteran trees and parkland in Barnsley
+Species supported by veteran trees, parkland and wood pasture in Barnsley

 Bat species, making use of the crevices and hollow rot holes of veteran trees for roosting, include Noctule, Brown long-eared, Daubenton’s, Leisler’s and Natterer's Bat, Other species may also be found foraging, including both forms of Pipistrelle Bat.